Jain (Deemed-to-be University)

-Jain University fulfills the wishes of children from Anatha Shishu Nivasa on Children’s Day
+Jain (Deemed-to-be University) fulfills the wishes of children from Anatha Shishu Nivasa on Children’s Day

 Kannada actor, Vijaya Raghavendra, inaugurating the event